tnordquist/my-fun-run-client/docs/index.md

  experience of a live themed run.
 Users can view visuals and hear audio prompts during their runs as a part of this experience.
 If a user does not want to utilize a theme they can opt for a simple timed run option.
 Stats from runs can be stored for viewing later.

+ My motivation for building this app is because I do not like to run long distances.
+I do, however, really enjoy theme races and thought that this app could not only help motivate people but in this unique season where theme runs have been cancelled, this will allow uses to feel as if they are participating in these fun and exciting races.

+ After using Google Sign-in there are three key functional components to my app.
+The first component is that users are able to choose a race theme that will give the use audio prompts as they run.
+ While in the chosen race theme the app also tracks your time, distance and pace.
+Lastly, after ending your run, the user can store stats to be viewed later.
+The app also has multiple stretch goals such as adding other users as "friends", giving space to set training goals, and being able to compete with other users through a leader board.
+My Fun Run app is practical and fun!

 ## Design Documentation

 * [Wireframe diagram](wireframe.md)

 * [Entity-relationship diagram](erd.md)

 ## Intended Users and User Stories